 Tour guide in Nauru

-Many say there isn’t much to do in Nauru, but YPT can happily design a great itinerary that will have you buys doing stuff throughout your time here.
+Many say there isn’t much to do here, but YPT will happily design you a stacked itinerary that will have you busy doing stuff throughout your time in the country.
+Granted you might not want to stay a month though!

-Budapest Hotel – The newest, most expensive, and cleanest hotel on the island.
-The location here is not great, and you will require transport, or a driver.
-The Budapest Hotel can provide invitation letters for Australian residents. $150-300 per room.
+Budapest Hotel – The newest, cleanest and most expensive hotel on the island.
+The location here is not great, and you will require transport or a driver to get there.
+One bonus is The Budapest Hotel can provide invitation letters for Australian residents.
+The hotel like to promote that they have the cleanest rooms on the island, all very well, but the lack of amenities (there are none), and its location pretty much make it a non-starter unless you hire a car in Nauru.

-Od’n Aiwo – The third hotel in Nauru, and the lowest quality of rooms.
-There is a Chinese restaurant connected to it, and a bar (that currently doesn’t serve any booze).
+Od’n Aiwo Hotel – The third hotel in the country and the lowest quality of rooms.
+There is a Chinese restaurant connected to it, and a bar (that again serves booze).
+The bar is most famous for providing “pokies” for th Australian expats here.

 Getting a visa for Nauru

-For most nationalities, we can easily arrange a visa to Nauru, which we get pre-approved and you can print prior to your trip.
+For most nationalities, we can easily arrange a visa to Nauru which we can get pre-approved so you can print prior to your trip.

 Traveling to Nauru with Young Pioneer Tours